 Switching of The Virus Scanner

-As a predefined configuration, the Comodo free anti virus software is bound to automatically check for software and Antivirus database updates.
+As a predefined configuration, the Comodo anti virus software is bound to automatically check for software and Antivirus database updates.

 Turn off Automated Software Updates: